 Fairly evaluate the workforce's current skill levels using AI-powered tools.
 These evaluations offer data-driven insights into team and individual skills.
 This helps with the development of targeted upskilling and reskilling plans.

-Step 5: Analyse Skills Gaps and Benchmark
+Step 5: Analyze Skills Gaps and Benchmark

 82% of organizations investing in employee development showed enhanced retention rates.
 This highlights the importance of addressing skills gaps.
 After completing the skills assessment, companies must compare the results with suitable competency levels to discover gaps.